AaronAWB/Taste_of_Twitter/README.md

 Taste of Twitter was a capstone project for the Software Development Mastermind program and my first full-stack web application.

 The front-end is a client built using React and styled using Bootstrap 5 that allows the user to navigate between pages using the React Router library.
-The user can search all recent tweets by user handle or keyword - or display a tweet from one of five pre-selected twitter users - fetched from Twitter API v1.1.
+The user can search all recent tweets by user handle or keyword - or display a tweet from one of five pre-selected twitter users - pulled from Twitter API v1.1.
 API calls are routed through a Python-based internal API built using the Flask framework at the back-end.

 ## Skills Developed